-(A) Action.
-Upon completion of review and evaluation of an application for a variance, the Coastal Permit Administrator or other approving authority pursuant to Section 20.724.010(A) shall either:

-(1) Make such findings or other determination as is required by the applicable pertinent sections of this Division the zoning ordinance and approve the application.
-The variance may be granted for the full dimensions and extent as requested by the applicant.

-(2) Notify the applicant of the changes and modifications required for approval of the application, or

-(3) Deny the variance.
-The Coastal Permit Administrator shall deny the variance if: (a) The variance cannot be conditioned by adequate requirements to insure compliance with this the applicable requirements of this Division, the certified Town Plan, or the public access and recreation applicable regulations and applicable plans and policies of Chapter 3 of the Coastal Act (Public Resources Code Sections 30210-30224); or (b) The application for the variance cannot reasonably be modified to conform to the applicable development requirements; or (c) The required findings of Section 20.724.020 cannot be made.
+- (A) Action.
+Upon completion of review and evaluation of an application for a variance, the Coastal Permit Administrator or other approving authority pursuant to Section 20.724.010(A) shall either: - (1) Make such findings or other determination as is required by the applicable sections of this Division and approve the application.
+The variance may be granted as requested by the applicant. - (2) Notify the applicant of the changes and modifications required for approval of the application, or - (3) Deny the variance.
+The Coastal Permit Administrator shall deny the variance if: (a) The variance cannot be conditioned by adequate requirements to insure compliance with the applicable requirements of this Division, the certified Mendocino Town Plan, or the public access and recreation policies of Chapter 3 of the Coastal Act (Public Resources Code Sections 30210-30224); or (b) The application for the variance cannot reasonably be modified to conform to the applicable development requirements; or (c) The required findings of Section 20.724.020 cannot be made.

 (B) Time Period.
-Within one hundred eighty (180) days of filing of a complete application for a variance, the Coastal Permit Administrator shall take such action as is specified in subsection (A) above.
-The one hundred eighty (180) day time period may be extended once for a period not to exceed ninety (90) days with the written consent of the applicant and the department. the Coastal Permit Administrator does not act within the specified time period or extension thereof, the application shall be deemed to have been approved; provided, however, that the applicant and the County shall comply with the notice provisions of Title 14, California Code of regulations, Section 13577(b) and that the application shall be deemed approved only if the public notice required by Government Code Section 65956 law has occurred (see Government Code Section 65956).
-The date of the actual filing of the application for the purposes of this section shall be the date of the environmental determination as required by local and state environmental review procedures.
-When an application has been deemed approved by failure to act, such approval shall be subject to the notice requirements of Section 20.720.045(F).
-In the event that the Coastal Permit Administrator fails to act to approve or disapprove a development project within the time limits required above, the applicant may seek remedy to resolve the undecided permit request as set forth in California Government Code Section 65956.

-(1) Failure to act - notice.
+- (1) Within one hundred eighty (180) days of filing of a complete application for a variance, the Coastal Permit Administrator shall take such action as is specified in subsection (A) above.
+The one hundred eighty (180) day time period may be extended once for a period not to exceed ninety (90) days with the written consent of the applicant and the Department. - (2) In the event that the Coastal Permit Administrator fails to act to approve or disapprove a development project within the time limits required above, the applicant may seek remedy to resolve the undecided permit request as set forth in California Government Code Section 65956. - (3) Failure to act notice. - (a) Notification by Applicant.
+If the Coastal Permit Administrator has failed to act on an application within the time limits set forth in Government Code Sections 65950-65957.1, thereby approving the development by operation of law, the person claiming a right to proceed pursuant to Government Code Sections 65950-65957.1 shall notify, in writing, the County and the Coastal Commission of his or her claim that the

-(a) Notification by Applicant.
-If the Coastal Permit Administrator has failed to act on an application within the time limits set forth in Government Code Sections 65950-65957.1, thereby approving the development by operation of law, the person claiming a right to proceed pursuant to Government Code Sections 65950-65957.1 shall notify, in writing, the County and the Coastal Commission of his or her claim that the development has been approved by operation of law.
-Such notice shall specify the application which is claimed to be approved.

-(b) Notification by County.
+- development has been approved by operation of law.
+Such notice shall specify the application which is claimed to be approved. - (b) Notification by County.
 When the County determines that the time limits established pursuant to Government Code Sections 65950-65957.1 have expired, the County shall, within seven (7) calendar days of such determination, notify any person entitled to receive notice pursuant to Title 14, California Code of Regulations Section 13571(a) that the application has been approved by operation of law pursuant to Government Code Sections 65950-65957.1 and the application may be appealed to the Coastal Commission pursuant to Section 20.728.020.
-This Section shall apply equally to a County determination that the project has been approved by operation of law and to a judicial determination that the project has been approved by operation of law.

-(C) Public Hearing and Notice.
+This Section shall apply equally to a County determination that the project has been approved by operation of law and to a judicial determination that the project has been approved by operation of law. - (C) Public Hearing and Notice.
 A public hearing and notice shall be required in accordance with Chapter 20.720.